 No South Dakota vacation guide would be complete without mentioning the great faces of Mount Rushmore.
 One of America’s most famous landmarks, Mount Rushmore, features 60-foot-tall sculptures of the faces of four of America’s greatest presidents.

 Completed in 1941, the Mount Rushmore National monument forever etched the portraits of George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln into the heart of the Black Hills.

-Just don’t expect to go over 35 mph, as the road has plenty of twists and turns.
+Don’t expect to go over 35 mph, as the road has many twists and turns.
 You may even come across wildlife like herds of buffalo, deer, or big-horned sheep who couldn’t care less that they are holding up oncoming traffic!

 At the end of Iron Mountain Road, you’ll find yourself at Custer State Park, which sprawls across 71,000 majestic acres of the Black Hills.
 Custer is a great place to enjoy everything from camping and fishing to biking and wildlife spotting.

 You can even experience the beauty of the Black Hills from above with an unforgettable hot air balloon ride.
 Set up camp in one of the park’s campgrounds, at the Custer State Park Resort, or in a highly-rated local motel like the Bavarian Inn Black Hills.

 Custer State Park is also home to the Crazy Horse Memorial, which, once finished, will be the world’s largest mountain carving.
 First begun in 1948, the massive sculpture of Crazy Horse, the famed Lakota Sioux warrior, will someday be 563 tall and 641 feet long.